-The Missoula Community Theatre Adapted Performance of The Wizard of Oz, Tuesday, May 9th, 2017
+The Missoula Community Theatre Adapted Performance

 At MCT, we are committed to broadening access to the performing arts, and through our annual adapted performance, we make theatre more accessible to people on the autism spectrum.
 Alayne Dolson, former executive director of VSA Montana, is our advisor for this important project.

 We are delighted to announce this year’s adapted performance.
 On Tuesday, May 8, 2018 at 6:30 p.m., the Missoula Community Theatre will present an adapted performance of Disney’s The Little Mermaid.
 We invite people of all ages who are on the autism spectrum, their families, and their caregivers to come to the MCT Center for the Performing Arts to enjoy this classic and beloved show.